-Technology can do so much more than "monitor" for potential concerns.
+Technology can do so much more than address potential concerns like wandering or falling.
 Our systems can also provide verbal prompts to individuals, promoting skill development and cuing activities of daily living.

 The SimplyHome system can be customized to remind individuals to complete tasks such as brushing one’s teeth, taking medication, washing clothes, or taking a shower at a specific time of day.